Type of Internet Connection/Access Method

 • Dial-up is rare now and hence less used.

-• It is cheap and traditional connection.
+• It is a cheap and traditional connection.

-• It uses analog phone lines to connect to the internet like DSL but unlike DSL, only one type of communication can go through the line at a time.
+• It uses analog phone lines to connect to the internet, like DSL, but unlike DSL, only one type of communication can go through the line at a time.

-• In dial-up, we can’t use both the Internet and phone line service at the same time as in DSL.
+• In dial-up, we can’t use both the Internet and phone line service at the same time, as in DSL.

 • Dial-up modems are unable to use certain types of high-speed connection services, such as cable and DSL.